Anna-Team/AnnaDB/docs/docs_gen/templates/articles/first.md

 ### Client

-AnnaDB shell client is an interactive terminal application, that connects to the DB instance, validates and handles queries.
+AnnaDB shell client is an interactive terminal application that connects to the DB instance, validates and handles queries.
 It fits well to play with query language or work with the data manually.

 ![](https://raw.githubusercontent.com/roman-right/AnnaDB/0c9f00f53f21184fe166c5c70d417f0ed4bcf01b/docs/build/assets/img/shell.png)